-4 So if there isn't substantial evidence in the 5 record of the proceeding, then the project cannot be 6 licensed.
-Otherwise, it would have to fulfill the standards 7 of the Federal Power Act.
+- 1 everybody and that any licensing decision, particularly to 2 go forward with the project, to approve it, could only be based on substantial evidence.
+3 4 So if there isn't substantial evidence in the 5 record of the proceeding, then the project cannot be licensed.
+Otherwise, it would have to fulfill the standards 6 7 of the Federal Power Act.
 8 So hopefully, even though this is not an 9 alternative licensing process, really this pre-filing scoping is in a spirit of trying to get more collaboration 10 11 and cooperation.
 So I think I would urge everybody to just 12 be aware they can have a consensus on the issue so that we 13 wouldn't have a proceeding where people are fighting over every job submittal because I don't think that's in 14 everybody's interest.
 So to try to help us anticipate, to 15 produce an adequate record for decision, I think it would be 16 17 in everybody's best interests.
 So that's all I have to say.
 18 MS. NGUYEN: Anything else?

-Okay.
-Then let's go into the resource discussion.
-From our agenda, you can see that I'm going to talk about geology and soils, aquatics, cultural, and the developmental resources, and then my colleagues will take over the rest of the other resource area.
+19 (No response.)
+20 Okay.
+Then let's go into the resource 21 discussion.
+From our agenda, you can see that I'm going to 22 talk about geology and soils, aquatics, cultural, and the - 25 At this time, for geology and soils, we'd like to over the rest of the other resource area.

-25 At this time, for geology and soils, we'd like to
+developmental resources, and then my colleagues will take

-1 look at the effects of the project construction and

-2 operation on geology and soil resources, obviously, and then3 soil erosion and sedimentation.

-As Jeff had said, for aquatic resources, we see no issues at this time since it is a closed system.

-6 For cultural resources, the effects of the 7 project, construction and operation, on any historical, 8 archaeological, and traditional resources that may be 9 eligible for inclusion in the National Register of Historic 10 Places.

-11 The effects of the project on the area -- the 12 defined area of potential effects.

-For developmental resources, we look at the effects of the proposed project and any of its alternatives, including protection, mitigation, and enhancement measures on the economics of the project.

-17 Now we get into water quality and quantity and18 air quality from Paul.

-MR. MURPHEY: Yes.
-For resources issues concerning water quality and water quantity, we will look at potential seepage from both of the mine pits, the former mine pits, and how that affects the groundwater, and as well as potential seepage from the brine ponds.

-24 We will also look at the effects of the 25 Chuckwalla Valley Aquifer from the pumping of the
+- 1 look at the effects of the project construction and - operation on geology and soil resources, obviously, and then - 3 soil erosion and sedimentation. - As Jeff had said, for aquatic resources, we see - 5 no issues at this time since it is a closed system. - 6 For cultural resources, the effects of the - 7 project, construction and operation, on any historical, - 8 archaeological, and traditional resources that may be - 9 eligible for inclusion in the National Register of Historic - 10 Places. - 11 The effects of the project on the area -- the - defined area of potential effects. - 13 For developmental resources, we look at the - 14 effects of the proposed project and any of its alternatives, - including protection, mitigation, and enhancement measures - on the economics of the project. - Now we get into water quality and quantity and - 18 air quality from Paul. - 19 MR. MURPHEY: Yes.
+For resources issues - 20 concerning water quality and water quantity, we will look at - 21 potential seepage from both of the mine pits, the former - 22 mine pits, and how that affects the groundwater, and as well - as potential seepage from the brine ponds. - 24 We will also look at the effects of the - 25 Chuckwalla Valley Aquifer from the pumping of the

-1 groundwater, not only the local effects on other groundwater 2 users but also the regional effects on water levels not only 3 in the Chuckwalla Valley Aquifer but nearby aquifers, mostly 4 the Pinto Basin Aquifer, which is up in Joshua Tree National 5 Park.
+5 Park.